 So the person you thought was your soul mate turned out to be someone you wish you’d never met.
 You’ve started the divorce proceedings,

+but don’t know what to do about all the debt you and your soon to-be-ex-spouse have accumulated.
+Here are some things you should consider.
+The Pre/Post Nuptial Agreement The first thing to look at when deciding who has responsibility for the marital debts during a divorce, is whether there is a pre/post nuptial agreement (commonly called a pre-nup).
+While many people think that if their fiancée or spouse asks them to sign a pre/post-nup they aren’t trusted, a growing number of couples are making them in order to protect their individual interests.
+If there is a pre or post nup, then unless the agreement is invalid, the agreement controls what happens to the couple’s assets and liabilities during a divorce.
+If there isn’t an agreement or the agreement is invalid, then the laws of the state concerning property division control.
 When dealing with debt in any state, there are times when one ex-spouse does not (either because they’re angry or simply don’t have the money) pay some or all of the debt the divorce decree says they are responsible for.
 In this case, the other ex-spouse has two choices.
 The non-defaulting spouse can go to court and have the debtor spouse explain why they’re not paying the debt (which in some circumstances can lead to fines and jail time for the defaulter) or they can pay on the debt and go to court to get reimbursed.
 It all depends on how messy the divorce was.

+State Laws In the US states can be divided into two different categories depending on how they deal with the distribution of property between married couples.
 A small minority of states, mostly in the portions of the country the US acquired from France or Spain, are community property states.
 The majority of states in the US are “common law” or “equitable distribution” states.

 Community property states In most community property states, debt acquired during the marriage is considered as belonging to the couple, just like any assets acquired during the marriage.
 Community property states split marital property and debt right down the middle.
 Each person gets half the assets (or their fair market value) and each spouse becomes responsible for half of the marital debt.
 In order to determine which ex-spouse is responsible for which debt, the courts usually look to see who initially agreed to be obligated for the debt and whether the debt was for the family as a whole or just one spouse.

-Common law states split debt in one of two ways.
+Common law states Common law states split debt in one of two ways.
 They can split marital debts between the two divorcees, just like a community property state or they can divide them according to what seems fair to the judge.
 Usually, when dividing debts, the ex-spouse who gets most of the assets will get most of the debts as well.
 The judge can also look at each debt, see what it was for and who agreed to be liable for it and divide it that way.